Many Minnesota churches remain wary of reopening

 Some religious officials have watched with chagrin as Walz has allowed private businesses to reopen while places of worship were forced to stay closed.

-A not-for-profit law firm called the Upper Midwest Law Center, which files litigation to block what it sees as government overreach, said in a statement Saturday that Walz’s decision to reopen churches with 25% occupancy was a “positive development” but still left churches with inequities.
+A not-for-profit law firm, the Upper Midwest Law Center, which files litigation to block what it sees as government overreach, said in a statement Saturday that Walz's decision to reopen churches with 25% occupancy was a "positive development" but still left churches on unequal footing.

 The group said it has a hearing Tuesday for a temporary restraining order in a lawsuit from two churches that are suing to overturn Walz's church-closure order.
 The church officials are considering their options.